 You might want to start your holiday shopping now so you don’t have to shop the day after Thanksgiving!

 Are You Ready to Host Your Own Friendsgiving?

 Where do you start?

 You might want to start with this stress-free guide with lots of Friendsgiving ideas.

 Next, put together a guest list and a basic menu to use so you can make sure you have everything covered for your potluck dinner.
-I always cook the turkey, make the stuffing, gravy, and cranberry sauce.
+I always cook the turkey, and make the stuffing, gravy, and cranberry sauce.
 My guests bring mashed potatoes, sweet potatoes, green beans, desserts, appetizers, lots of wine, and anything else they want!

 That’s the fun thing about Friendsgiving.
 You get to learn about everyone else’s traditions and taste their favorite recipes!

 These Friendsgiving plates are from Rae Dunn.
 I am so happy I bought them when I did!
 I found the same plates that say GOBBLE and listed them below.